|Elliott Sound Products||Gyrator Based Active Filters|

 In reality, neither insertion loss or Q is easy, and they are the result of complex interactions.
 The impedance on the capacitive and inductive parts of the circuit is 3.16k when the gyrator is configured for 1H inductance, and the Q is 2.6 for the LC network.
 At 2H, the impedance of both branches (capacitive and inductive) is 4.7k, so the Q is reduced to 2.05 - it's not as great because the impedances in each branch are closer to the value of the feed resistor (Rs).

 For the highest Q, the impedance of the inductive and capacitive branches has to be as low as possible - lower impedance means higher Q. This means that the inductance must be reduced and the capacitance increased.
 There are limits though, and it's unrealistic to expect very high Q from gyrator based filters.
 Trying to increase the Q beyond reasonable limits will cause much greater insertion loss.
-The theoretical Q can be determined by ...
+The approximate Q for a parallel tuned circuit can be determined by ...

-Another factor that causes the Q to change is the gyrator's parallel resistance (R2 and VR1 in series).
+Another factor that causes the Q to change is the gyrator's parallel resistance (R1 and VR1 in series).
 Adding the parallel resistance reduces the Q just as it will with a 'real' inductor, because it adds damping to the circuit.
 With physical inductors you still have the same effect, due mainly to core losses (assuming ferrite or laminated cores).
 These don't exist in air-cored inductors of course, but due to the low values of inductance available, they are limited to radio frequencies.
+As noted already, the Q is very different for two filters using the same values, but configured as series resonant or parallel resonant circuits.
+With series resonance, the impedance is at a minimum, and Q is determined by the series feed resistance.

-Fortunately, it's very rare that high Q filters are ever needed, and if you do need a very high Q bandpass or band stop (notch) filter then there are much better alternatives, such as the multiple feedback bandpass or twin-tee notch filters.
+Fortunately, it's very rare that high Q filters are ever needed, and if you do need a very high Q bandpass or band stop (notch) filter then there are much better alternatives, such as the multiple feedback bandpass or twin-tee notch filters, or one of the 2-opamp variations described in Section 13 of this article.
 If you need to be able to tune the filter as well, then you can use a state-variable type, probably the most versatile filter topology ever created.
 The cost (of course) is complexity.

 Sometimes, you might need a number of filters, and the cost of opamps may be prohibitive, both in monetary terms as well as PCB real estate.
 In these cases, you might consider using an emitter follower rather than an opamp.
 There are caveats of course, but whether they cause a problem depends on the application.
 In some cases, you may find that you need more parts with an emitter follower gyrator, but they will make the PCB layout much easier.

-However, it must be understood that there is a fairly large difference in performance.
+It must be understood that there is a fairly large difference in performance if you use anything other than an opamp.
 If you happen to be designing a piece of test equipment then the loss of performance will probably be unacceptable, but for an audio equaliser it may be quite alright.
 By way of comparison, look at the circuits below.

 Figure 10 - Conventional And Transistor Gyrators

-The transistor version actually needs one extra resistor, and it also needs quiet power supplies because there isn't much power supply noise rejection.
-The output will also be pulled to a voltage somewhat less than zero, and in this case it will be around -2.3V, but it depends on the gain of the transistor and the value of R2.
+The transistor version only needs one extra resistor, but it also needs quiet power supplies because there is almost no power supply noise rejection.
+The output will also be pulled to a voltage somewhat less than zero, and in this case it will be around -2.3V, but it depends on the gain of the transistor and the value of R1.
 The DC offset may or may not be a problem, depending on the application.
-Because the transistor's drive capability is not as good as the opamp, R1 has been increased to 560 ohms, and C1 reduced to 18nF.
+Because the transistor's drive capability is not as good as the opamp, R2 has been increased to 560Ω, and C1 reduced to 18nF.
 This still provides roughly 1H, but it will be a little less with the transistor because of its gain (only about 0.998 instead of unity).
 That small loss of gain makes a measurable difference!

 There's a little trick that you can use too, but it only works with a parallel tuned circuit as shown here.
 The output can be taken from points 'A' or 'B' instead of the normal output terminal, and the performance is improved by doing so.
 The effect is greater with the opamp (as you'd expect), but it also improves the transistor version sufficiently to make it a much more useful circuit.